Scatec Solar Makes $1.1B Acquisition to Become Global Renewable IPP

 Scatec has been something of a quiet achiever in the solar market.
 The Oslo-listed firm made its name as an early mover developing utility-scale solar plants in South Africa.
 Since then it has added projects in other emerging markets including Egypt, Malaysia and Ukraine.
 It claims to be the largest solar operator in Africa with around 1 GW of PV capacity.

-The three countries where SN Power is active — Philippines, Laos and Uganda — are all new for Scatec.
+The three countries where SN Power is active — the Philippines, Laos and Uganda — are all new territories for Scatec.

 Carlsen said Scatec will now shift its focus from only working in emerging markets to working in any market offering growth potential, including some OECD countries.

-The operational assets of SN Power will make an outsize contribution to Scatec’s cash flow, which Scatec CFO Mikkel Tørud said will allow the company it to accelerate investments in new projects.
+The operational assets of SN Power will make an outsize contribution to Scatec’s cash flow, which Scatec CFO Mikkel Tørud said will allow the company to accelerate investments in new projects.

 SN Power had an EBITDA margin of 65 percent in 2019.